 There’s a lot of misinformation floating around, so today I want to set the record straight and give you some pointers for non-straight sex with two vaginas.

-Ah yes, the good ol’ gay check in.
-What could be more queer than processing your feelings around sex before you even have it?
+Ah yes, the good ol’ gay check-in.
+What could be queerer than processing your feelings around sex before you even have it?
 Being able to talk openly with the person you’re having sex with isn’t just important for your emotional health, it’s important for your physical health and downright necessary for good sex!

 Because it’s not immediately apparent as to how two “innies” fit together, being able to talk about what you like and don’t like is even more important in this situation.
 Maybe you like vibrators, maybe you can’t come unless you have clitoral and vaginal stimulation, or maybe you would rather be a giver than a receiver.

 Either way, checking in and talking about sex before you have it is super important for queer sex.
 Not to mention that it’s extra important to talk about your STD status when two vaginas are in the mix.
-Vaginal condoms can be awkward, but there are other ways to stay safe including dental dams, using condoms on sex toys, changing condoms to avoid mixing vaginal fluids and using latex gloves.
+Vaginal condoms can be awkward, but there are other ways to stay safe.
+Some ways to be safe are: dental dams, using condoms on sex toys, changing condoms to avoid mixing vaginal fluids and using latex gloves.
 It might be awkward, it might be uncomfortable, but you have to make sure you’re safe along the way.

 Also: you’ll notice that I keep saying “two vaginas” instead of two women.
 This is because your partner might not identify as a woman, or even like to call their genitals a vagina!
 And that’s okay!
 Check in to see what their preferred pronouns are and what words they like to use during sex to describe their genitals.
 Communication is always the best way to ensure comfort in your new expedition and will make your dirty talk even better.